willvelida/aca-networking/README.md

 In this lab, you'll gain some experience of working with Virtual Networks and Container Apps.
 You'll learn:

-- The difference between external and internal Container App environments
+- The difference between external and internal Container App environments.
-- How to integrate a virtual network with an external Azure Container Apps environment using Bicep
+- How to integrate a virtual network with an external Azure Container Apps environment using Bicep.
+- How to apply Inbound IP restriction rules to your Container Apps.
 - How to disable ingress to the Container App environment with internal environments.

 ## Networking in Container Apps